kurolol/Radar-Project-GNU-Radio-N210/README.md

 ├── File_playback.grc        # Mostly used to just playback the .dat file [No DSP techniques in here] ├── File_to_USRP.grc         # Used to transmit IQ data from .dat file to the USRP, can also save the recieve signal to a .dat file **[mostly used for FMCW testing]**
-├── SineWave_file_dsp.grc    # Signal processing .dat file from sine wave testing to get the velocity
+├── SineWave_file_dsp.grc    # Signal processing .dat file from sine wave testing to get the velocity ├── SineWave_test.grc        # Transmits a sine wave to the USRP and can save the receive samples in a .dat file **[Used to run sine wave tests]**
 ```

 ### 🔹 MATLAB/